pelletiermaxime/laravel-template-docker-deployer/README.md

 ### Redis

-* Add predis to composer.json
+* Added predis to composer.json
 * Set cache and session driver to redis in .env.example
 * Setup a different redis connection for sessions so that when you call artisan cache:clear it doesn't delete your session.
 See <a href="http://stackoverflow.com/a/38673140">this stack overflow answer</a> for details.

+### Composer tasks

+* Removed the post create project as this is meant to just be cloned, not create-projected.
+* Added setup-local task
+* Added setup-deps task

 ## How to use it